Marine aquaculture — Strategic Scorecard

 - Impact: Technological integration allows for the rapid deployment of standardized farming practices across disparate geographic regions, enhancing overall sector output.

-ER03Asset Rigidity & Capital Barrier 3View ER03 attribute detailsModerate Asset Rigidity.
+ER03Asset Rigidity & Capital Barrier 2 solutions 3View ER03 attribute detailsModerate Asset Rigidity.
 Marine aquaculture necessitates significant upfront capital for specialized sea cages, feeding barges, and well-boats, though modular infrastructure and equipment leasing models are improving capital flexibility.

 - Metric: Modern offshore salmon cage systems involve capital expenditures ranging from $1 million to $3 million per unit.